Last Minute Wedding Photographer Needed? Don’t Panic!

 (Please don’t worry – these situations are rare and most of us are reputable pros!)

 Unfortunately, it is a sad fact of life that having to book your photographer late in the day may not necessarily be your fault.
-I have been photographing weddings in Cardiff, Bristol, South Wales and London for around 10 years and (touch wood!) have never missed a wedding, been late or had cause to cancel for any reason.
+I have been photographing weddings in Cardiff, Newport, Bristol, South Wales and London for around 10 years and (touch wood!) have never missed a wedding, been late or had cause to cancel for any reason.

 Most wedding photographers are professional, hard working and conscientious!